Wood Island (New Brunswick): History

 The social news of Wood Island in 1916.

 In March 1606, François Gravé Du Pont ordered a barque to travel from the Bay of Fundy to Florida however after just one day it anchored in Seal Cove between Wood Island and Grand Manan, but the winds were so furious as to damage the 17-18 tonne ship throwing it on the shore of Wood Island where the crew repaired and reloaded it for four days before returning to the settlement of Samuel de Champlain near the St. Croix River for a couple weeks before Du Pont gave up on the expedition due to the fog and wind.

-It was first settled by a man named Gerrald who also settled the outer island, and in time Wood Island became the property of William Ross who deputed William Green (b.~1790) to oversee it, after Green had fallen from favour as an educator on Campobello.
+It was first settled by a man named Gerrald who also settled the outer island, and in time Wood Island became the property of William Ross who deputed William Green to oversee it, after Green had fallen from favour as an educator on Campobello.
 Green made a deliberate effort to introduce hares to the islands, and was baptised at the age of 80 by Rev. Joshua N. Barnes.
 Upon Ross' death, Green took ownership of the island.
 After Green's death, his sons inherited the island.

+In the 1800s, it maintained a smoked herring industry.

-In March 1871, the schooner Anna was wrecked on the island, with two crew killed.
+On March 10 1871, the schooner Anna was wrecked on the island, with two crew killed.
+The William A. Black was wrecked on the southern tip of the island Dec 24 1840.
+The schooner Tiger was wrecked Dec 31 1893 on the northwestern coast.

 In 1907, the population was approximately 150.

 On July 1 1918, sapper Wilfred Shepherd of Wood island was killed in Mesopotamia as part of World War I and buried in Basra.

 As of 1923, it had a buoy associated with the island.

 Other incidents include the Quebec ship Laurentian (113641) running aground due to fog and wind on April 7 1926, and May 18 1926 the CGS Laurentian blowing its boilers while inspecting lighthouses and buoys and running aground on Wood Island.